 This blog post and photo slideshow was created during OCEANDOTCOMM, an ocean science communication event, and supported by the Louisiana Universities Marine Consortium (LUMCON) The theme of OCEANDOTCOMM was Coastal Optimism.
+Photos were contributed by our lead photographer, Rafeed Hussain/Ocean Conservancy, with additions from other OCEANDOTCOMM attendees, including Melissa Miller, Samantha Oester, Susan Von Thun, Solomon David, Rebecca Helm, and Alexander Havens.

 In many ways, South Louisiana is seafood- a trip here isn’t complete without eating some gumbo, oysters, or crawfish.
 Only one state (Alaska) lands more seafood than Louisiana’s 1.2 billion pounds a year (as of 2016).
 As of 2008, one in 70 jobs in the whole state is tied to fishing or related industries.
 According to the Louisiana Seafood Marketing and Promotion Board, “when you choose Louisiana seafood, you’re ensuring that your purchase benefits an American community and a way of life.”